A Junkin' Vintage Road Trip

 Next, head to Cedar Falls Downtown District and check out Hatchlings & Hens and find one-of-a-kind locally-made goods, vintage finds, the perfect gift and painted furniture.
 Or, get creative in their make-and -take craft studio.

 It should be getting close to lunchtime and the Cedar Falls Downtown District has a great selection of locally owned restaurants.
-After your homemade lunch, visit Little Prairie Girl, a self-described “Found and Rescued Home Goods & Clothing” shop.
 Your next stop might be Miss Wonderful.
 They carry an eclectic mix of mid-century modern furniture, housewares, lighting, clothing and accessories.

 After checking into the historic, boutique-like Black Hawk Hotel, the oldest continuously-operating hotel site in Iowa, wander along Main Street until you find a place you might like to dine.
 Whether elegant or casual, downtown offers the dining experience you want.
 Relax with a drink and visit with friends or make some new ones.
 And don't forget a little nightlife as you wrap up your first day in Cedar Falls!

 Good morning.
-Carter House Market, connected through the lobby of The Black Hawk Hotel, offers a variety of breakfast options for hotel guests.
+Tata Yaya, is the perfect spot for breakfast and right next to The Black Hawk Hotel, it offers numerous breakfast options including crepes and waffles.
 Or, step across the street to the Cup of Joe or a few blocks away to Cottonwood Canyon The House for coffee and pastries.

 Spend some time browsing any shops you may have missed downtown, such as Main Street Exchange, Vintage Iron and World's Window.
 Or head out to thrift a bit on University Avenue at Trinkets & Togs.